PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/kubernetes_cluster/README.md

 # Usage

+## Apply

+Execute the following command from the `Arc-PX-VMware-Faststart/kubernetes` directory
 ```
 terraform apply -target=module.kubernetes_cluster --auto-approve
 ```

+## Destroy

 There is currently no destroy provisioner built into the module by which this action can be reversed, the following command should therefore be used:
 ```